-- Highly Secure – It is a much evolved and mature app development technology, so React Native is way ahead of its competitors with the security system.
-Native use the full hardware system to provide reliable data protection.
+- Highly Secure – It is a much more evolved and mature app development technology, so React Native is way ahead of its competitors with system security.
+React Native uses the hardware system’s to provide reliable data protection.

 - Easy Codebase – React Native app development is more frictionless for developers as the debugging process is a lot more seamless, allowing devs to easily analyze, root cause, and repair the issue.